SBoudrias/mem-fs/README.md

 store.get('/test/file.txt');
 ```

+When trying to load a file we cannot read from disk, an empty Vinyl file will be returned.
+The `contents` of this file will be set to `null`.

+Trying to get a directory or any invalid files will also return an empty Vinyl file pointer.

 ### Adding/updating a file

 You update file references by using `store#add()` method.
 This method take a `vinyl` file object as parameter.